Try The Xbox This Spring...

 At the end of the nesting season, it is a very good idea to compile the results of all your nesting boxes in a summary report and submit it to the Michigan Bluebird Society.
 You can download a data form to submit your results on here.

-Each spring, inspect each bluebird house for any necessary maintenance.
+Each spring, inspect each bluebird box for any necessary maintenance.
 Screws sometimes need to be tightened.
 Replace any wood sections that have been severely damaged.
-Usually the roof receives the most weathering and will often warp and crack the soonest of any of the other parts of the house.
+Usually the roof receives the most weathering and will often warp and crack the soonest of any of the other parts of the box.
 This is also a good time to straighten mounting poles and check baffles for damage.

 How To Set Up A Bluebird Trail

-Once an area has been identified as a good place for a bluebird trail, the organizer needs to receive permission from the land owner(s) involved to put up the nestboxes.
+Once an area has been identified as a good place for a bluebird trail, the organizer needs to receive permission from the land owner(s) involved to put up the nest boxes.
 This may involve a little education about what will need to be done on a regular basis - that is, monitoring and maintenance.
 This is not a "set it and forget it" type of project.
-Monitors will need access to the houses once or twice a week during the nesting season and several other times for necessary maintenance.
-Then, there needs to be agreement on where the nestboxes will be placed and how.
-Golf courses, for instance, will be senstive to this.
-Many of them will insist on houses being put on trees since they don't want a bunch of poles which can be hit by lawn mowers.
+Monitors will need access to the boxes once or twice a week during the nesting season and several other times for necessary maintenance.
+Then, there needs to be agreement on where the nest boxes will be placed and how.
+Golf courses, for instance, will be sensitive to this.
+Many of them will insist on boxes being put on trees since they don't want a bunch of poles which can be hit by lawn mowers.

 Winter Roosting Boxes

-You can also build or buy a nestbox made for winter roosting.
-Typically, this box is larger with an opening near the bottom, rather than the top of the house.
+You can also build or buy a nest box made for winter roosting.
+Typically, this box is larger with an opening near the bottom, rather than the top of the box.
 Then, inside the box, there are staggered perches where birds can sit on all night.
 The top of the box has no ventilation openings, so it will stay much warmer inside.
 Because warm air rises, the box will stay warm even longer.